juek/Colorbox-Extender/README.md

 ## Usage ##

-**Extensions and Styles:** Once the plugin is installed, the jquery.zoom feature and the 'Simple Box 1' style are enabled by default.
+**Extensions and styles:** Once the plugin is installed, the jquery.zoom feature and the 'Simple Box 1' style are enabled by default.
 Can be changed on the Admin page 'Plugins &rarr; Colorbox Extender &rarr; Settings'.

 **Any image in Colorbox** (requires setting 'Load Colorbox &rarr; All Pages')
 ```